tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 Additionally, FrameMaker goes beyond just PDF publishing and allows you to generate responsive HTML5 webhelp (as well as Microsoft HTML Help, ePUB, and Kindle).
 Although FrameMaker originally started as a print publishing tool, its ability to publish web formats in modern ways has made it an all-in-one publishing solution, removing the need for RoboHelp or other online conversion tools.

-The responsive webhelp output from FrameMaker is actually what I want to analyze most in this post.
 FrameMaker's ability to output high-quality print is unquestioned, but fewer people are familiar with the responsive online output.
+The responsive webhelp output from FrameMaker is what I want to analyze most in this post.

 ## Responsive HTML5 Webhelp

-Adobe FrameMaker's help defines their responsive output as follows:
+Adobe FrameMaker's help defines its responsive web output as follows:

 > Using Responsive HTML5, you can create a single output that is optimized for all your screens.
 Responsive HTML5 automatically adjusts to the screen a user is accessing it from and also adjusts to dynamic screen size changes, such as a flip of orientation or resizing of the browser.